 Cindy Rackley offers readings for people and animals.
 She is a Reiki Master/Teacher, Coach, and Healer.
 Her work incorporates many forms of Energy Medicine, applied Kinesiology, Vibrational Medicines, such as Homeopathy, Flower Essences, and Therapeutic Grade Essential Oils.
 She works with people, animals, and organizations in the United States, Canada, and Europe.

-June 10, 2017: Once a year in June, we spend a very special day at the sanctuary.
-Come along with your younger children and/or teens to help out at the sanctuary for the day.
+June 9, 2018: A very special day at the sanctuary.
+Come along with your younger children and /or teens to help out at the sanctuary for the day.

-Lunch: Light refreshments and snacks provided.
-10 a.m.-4 p.m.
-Suggested minimum donation: $65 per child/adult pair; $20 for each additional child or adult (a friend, additional parent, or a sibling).
-This program sells out every year, so please sign up in advance by emailing firstname.lastname@example.org.
+Lunch, Light refreshments and snacks provided.
+10 am-4 pm.
+Suggested minimum donation $65 per child/adult pair, $20 for each additional child or adult (a friend, additional parent, or a sibling) – This program sells out every year, so please sign up in advance by emailing firstname.lastname@example.org.

 Private Tours & Retreats